Belloy Formation

-The Belloy Formation is a stratigraphical unit of Permian age in the Western Canadian Sedimentary Basin.
+The Belloy Formation is a stratigraphic unit of Permian age in the Western Canadian Sedimentary Basin.

 It takes the name from the hamlet of Belloy, Alberta, and was first described in the Imperial Belloy 12-14-78-1W6M well by H.L.
 Halbertsma in 1959.

 Lithology and depositional setting

 The Belloy Formation is composed of mixed carbonate-siliciclastic sequences of cherty dolomite and sandstone, glauconitic and quartz sandstones, phosphorite, siltstones and conglomerate with phosphatic chert pebbles.
 The Belloy was deposited along a northwest-trending, tidally-influenced, west-prograding shoreline.

 Distribution

 The Belloy Formation reaches a maximum thickness of 274 m in the Canadian Rockies foothills south of Fort St. John.
 It thins out towards the east and occurs in the sub-surface throughout the Peace River Country.